danikiyasseh/SoQal/README.md

 # Active Learning of Networks with SoQal

-SoQal is framework that allows a network to dynamically decide, upon acquiring an unlabelled data point, whether to request a label for that data point or pseudo-label it instead.
+SoQal is framework that allows a network to dynamically decide, upon acquiring an unlabelled data point, whether to request a label for that data point from an oracle or to pseudo-label it instead.
 It can reduce a network's dependence on an oracle (e.g., physician) while maintaining its strong predictive performance.

 This repository contains a PyTorch implementation of CLOCS.
 For details, see **SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals**.
 [[paper](https://arxiv.org/abs/2004.09557)]